ossd-sp22/project-evaluation/pock_evaluation.md

 **Mailing list:** You can subscribe to their mailing list in their blog: [https://blog.pock.app/](https://blog.pock.app/).

-**Chat channel:** Here is the list of chat channels we found: There are no chat channels.
+**Chat channel:** There are no chat channels.
 Main discussions happen under github.

 **Other communication channels:** There are no other public communication channels, but they do have a blog [https://blog.pock.app/](https://blog.pock.app/).